apike/allenpike.com/_posts/2021-12-01-the-burgeoning-need-for-focus.md

 ## Scaling your own focus

 As an example, the [global eradication of polio](https://polioeradication.org) is not something I can personally influence.
 While it’s interesting and important, I try not to worry too much about it.
 But if you’re Melinda French Gates, you kind of *should* be worried about it – along with basically every other human problem – since you could potentially resolve it.
-You could let the scale of that overwhelm you, or you could build up a big foundation with process and bureaucracy to decide which species-scale problems you should focus on, and which global ills to, for now, put out of your mind.
+You could let the scale of that overwhelm you, or you could build up a big foundation with process and heuristics to decide which species-scale problems you should focus on, and which global ills to, for now, put out of your mind.

 In the same way, I am well aware that I do not have the skills or influence required to be an effective CEO of both Twitter *and* Square at the same time.
 That is not a thing I need to decide whether I should do.
 Meanwhile, Jack Dorsey [had activist investors descending on him](https://www.vox.com/recode/2020/3/1/21160375/jack-dorsey-twitter-elliott-management-paul-singer-ceo), demanding he focus on being the CEO of just *one* multi-billion-dollar public company, and for years he was like, “Eh, I don’t know… I just, I don’t want to just focus on one company, I would rather do both, it’s fine.”
 And maybe he was right!
 Focusing is hard when you could be doing a lot of things.